ClayFighter (video game): Development

-ClayFighter was developed by the studio Visual Concepts and published by Interplay Entertainment.
+ClayFighter was developed by the studio Visual Concepts and published by Interplay Productions.
 Visual Concepts president Greg Thomas stated that the game, consisting of silly, clay characters battling one another, was conceived as a "new" and "funny" alternative to the violent yet popular fighting franchises Street Fighter and Mortal Kombat.
 The developer took the idea to animation experts Ken Pontac and David Bleiman of Danger Productions, based in Brisbane, California.
 The two companies worked for nearly one year developing ClayFighter.
 Once the game's eight fighters were finalized, artists at Danger spent several months molding the characters into various positions with different types of clay.
 For instance, the thinner character Taffy was constructed with a stronger type of clay than the simpler Blob.
 Also, some characters required more models than others in order to capture all their movements; artists formed about 70 models just for Blob.
 The characters were then animated using stop-motion photography.
 A video camera linked to an Amiga computer running a graphics editor digitized the figures.
 Designer Jeremy Airey described this portion of development, processing usable and scripting language character animations, as very long and tedious.
 Interplay also aided in the ClayFighter project by creating new character movements with spliced animation sequences; the publisher was also responsible for recording the musical score, voices, and sound effects.
 ClayFighter's design was originally made to compete with fighting games such as Mortal Kombat, but without the heavy violence and gore that was becoming controversial.
 Interplay pushed the game saying that the "parents who object to blood-and-guts games now have an alternative title that gives kids the kind of intense action they want to see in fighting games" to draw sales.

 In May 1994, Interplay released ClayFighter: Tournament Edition for the SNES.
 This version of the game was initially presented as an exclusive rental-only deal with Blockbuster Video in North America.
 Tournament Edition improved on the original ClayFighter by fixing many glitches, adding a number of stage backgrounds, and offering new difficulty settings, speed options, and versus modes.
 The Genesis version of ClayFighter was released on the Wii Virtual Console in Europe on February 6 and in North America on May 25, 2009.

 A port of ClayFighter for the Atari Jaguar was reportedly in the works by Interplay but it was never released.